Content and Writing

 Each office or department website should communicate distinctives about the office or department, while reinforcing the fact that each individual aspect serves the same cohesive institution.
 Azusa Pacific University (APU) programs and the university as a whole will be judged, in part, by the quality of our publications, both online and in print.

-All copy on the APU website is subject to the guidelines prescribed in the Editorial Style Manual (PDF) for APU.
-For issues not covered in the style guide, please refer to the Chicago Manual of Style, 15th edition.
+All copy on the APU website is subject to the guidelines prescribed in the Editorial Style Guide for APU (PDF).
+For issues not covered in the style guide, please refer to the Chicago Manual of Style.

 All college, department, course, faculty, or other webpages that provide specific university academic program information (requirements for majors, minors, credentials, certificates, or graduate degree programs) are required to use the official text of the academic program, as described in the current university catalog.
 This will prevent the confusion that results from various published versions of academic information.
 Any academic content that has not been approved by the provost, academic senate, and dean will not be posted, even if approval is pending.

 It is critical that webpages hosted by APU not contain:

 - Pornographic material

 No APU webpage shall contain copyrighted material, whether graphics, photos, or text, without the author’s or publisher’s written permission.